Naar Nederlands

 6. The valve springs better can be somewhat too tight than too light.
 The cam discs can easily overcome these spring forces.
 With too light spring the valves don't close enough and/or will start floating.
 I made my springs from spring wire with a diameter of 0.6 mm and they have about 17 turns;

 7. The valve stems should fit very well in their bronze bushings.
 A too large leak along the valve stem cause an excess of false air during the intake stroke.
 In principle it is possible to add a tight-fitting rubber O- ring over the valve stem on the outside with a spacer ring on it on what the spring is pushing the O-ring against the end face of the bronze sliding bush.
-In that case
+In that case one must shorten the spring as much as the height of the O-ring and the metal ring above it together.

 A small leak along the valve stem of the exhaust valve can actually do no harm, except that there are some exhaust gases to escape there that will be hardly or not noticed.